AlexandriaDAO/core/README.md

 #### Rewards

-95% of the supply is locked in a rewards pool exclusively accessible with a bookmarked() function, the sole mechanism for releasing UCG.
+95% of the supply is locked in a rewards pool exclusively accessible with a bookmarked() function, the sole mechanism for releasing ALEX.

 `bookmarked()`’s job is simple.
-It moves UCG from the pool to the wallet of the owner of a post that some other user just bookmarked.
+It moves ALEX from the pool to the wallet of the owner of a post that some other user just bookmarked.
 That’s it!

-The amount of UCG released each time `bookmarked()` is called will start off high and decrease overtime in a taper effect similar to that of Bitcoin Mining.
+The amount of ALEX released each time `bookmarked()` is called will start off high and decrease overtime in a taper effect similar to that of Bitcoin Mining.

 Since a new user has the freedom to bookmark endless posts, the value-bearing bookmark actions are only triggered when certain conditions are met by in-app spending.